marcopantoja/ArtifactFileGenerator/README.md

 # Requirements:
---numpy (pip install numpy) if you don't have it already Users must have a valid python 3 installation to run this tool.
+Users must have a valid python 3 installation to run this tool.
 Email marco.pantoja1@hp.com with any questions.

 Creating Artifact Files: